vmyrgiotis/MDF_DALEC_GRASS/README.md

 The package handles the sourcing and processing of all the necessary data, and the implementation of the model's code.
 Package functions allow the user to :

 1. Collect earth observation (EO) data from the ESA Sentinel-1 (SAR) and Sentinel-2 (multispectral) systems
-2. Process the EO data into contiously weekly time-series of grass vegetation
+2. Process the EO data into contiously weekly time-series of grass Leaf Area Index (LAI)
 3. Implement a probabilistic model-data fusion [(MDF)](https://www.sciencedirect.com/science/article/pii/S0168192321001490) algorithm that assimilates the EO data and simulates the weekly C dynamics of a managed grassland field